-the sad red earth began as a blog of reportage about the yearlong motor home journey that photographer Julia Dean and I took around the United States in 2008-09.
-Its focus was on our travels in Indian Country and the book, Native Now: the Lives of Native Americans in the Twenty-First Century that we plan to produce, and on which our work continues even though our travels have ended.
-With our return home to Los Angeles, Julia resumed full-time guidance of The Julia Dean Photo Workshops while I went back to teaching and continued to blog.
-Even while we were on the road, however, the blog always did address others of my fields of interest.
-Those fields – politics, culture, music, film, poetry, and some of my own creative writing – have come to predominate on the blog, but Native America remains a special subject of focus.
-Our project began in the belief that the legacy of conquest is woefully repressed in the American national consciousness, and that belief has not changed.
+the sad red earth began as a blog of reportage about the sabbatical-year motor home journey that Adler and photographer Julia Dean took around the United States during 2008-09.
+Its focus was on their travels and work in Indian Country.
+With their return home to Los Angeles, Dean resumed full-time guidance of The Julia Dean Photo Workshops while Adler went back to teaching and continued to blog.
+Even while they were on the road, however, the blog always did address others of Adler’s fields of interest.
+Those fields – politics, culture, music, film, poetry, and some of his own creative writing – came to predominate on the blog, but Native America and Indigenous issues remain a special subject of interest.
+The sabbatical project began in the belief that the legacy of conquest is woefully repressed in the American national consciousness, and that belief has not changed.
+Now, after over four years of nearly daily blogging, the site serves as half blog, half professional web site, congregating links to all of Adler’s publications and commentary.
+Posts appear about weekly, often reposts of work originally appearing elsewhere, including teasers linking to sites of original publication, but also including original commentary on controversial subjects of they day.
+Focus remains on the analysis of arguments and the rhetoric employed to make them, with continuing attention to writing in a high style alleviated by misdemeanors.

-Because the blog began in the spirit of adventure and travel, I reproduce below its first two posts, intended to capture the passion for travel that Julia and I share.
-The first is about an experience during Julia’s five months in India in the early 90s while working on a photo book.
-The second is an excerpt of “The American Road: Route 66 at 80,” written by me and photographed by Julia, and originally published in the winter 2007 issue of Doubletake/Points of Entry magazine.
-First, though, the source of the blog’s name, followed, in Julia’s journal entry, with the inspiration for our choosing it.
+Because the blog began in the spirit of adventure and travel, reproduced below are its first two posts, intended to capture the passion for travel that Adler and Dean share.
+The first is about an experience during Dean’s five months in India in the early 90s while working on a photo book.
+The second is an excerpt of “The American Road: Route 66 at 80,” written by Adler and photographed by Dean, and originally published in the winter 2007 issue of Doubletake/Points of Entry magazine.
+First, though, the source of the blog’s name, followed, in Dean’s journal entry, with the inspiration for choosing it.

 The Blog Title – from On The Road by Jack Kerouac